RobertDaleSmith/freckle-chrome-extension/README.md

 freckle-chrome-extension
 ==============

-Basic chrome extension to bring up the Freckle timer.
+Chrome extension to bring up the Freckle timer into a Chrome browser action popup.

+..Easily add and manage multiple Freckle accounts.